CollegeRecruiter/cr-interview-problem/README.md

 5. The API does not need to be stable across multiple calls of `/start`.
 6. The API must be stable to get a `/result` when calling `/end` and provide partial conversion of the `temps`.
 IE: Run the `/start` for 10 seconds, call `/end` to stop the conversion and call `/result` to get what has processed so far.
 7. The api can be started again by calling `/start` and the file continues where it left off on the conversion so work is not repeated.

+# Submitting your response

+Please submit your solution to the email your received your initial response when originally being contacted.
+Please use a `.zip` format.
+There is no need to include the `temps` file as we will run your program against the original to save on space.
+Do also exclude dependencies that can be installed via package managers if you use third party dependencies.